kenanb/kenanb-blog/_posts/2024-01-13-linux-containers.md

 There are a few rough edges.
 I do an OS update in container, and I get seemingly harmless permission denied errors, probably due to packages trying to run hooks that are unapplicable to a container.

-But I am really happy I spent the time to get LXC working.
-I am confident that this
+But it works as I expected.

 Thanks for reading!
 If you find technical errors, please report in the blog's [Issues page][report].